miachm/SODS/README.md

 So, i decided create my own library from scratch.
 Everything is possible!

 # What is the current state?
-It's not able to real use yet.
+It's under development.
 Right now you can:

 - Load the cell's values from an ODS file.
 - Manipulate these values and print them.
+- Save them back as ODS file.

 This is an example of use: